Spaceship Earth (Epcot): Global Neighborhood

 When AT&T renewed their sponsorship in 1994, they redesigned the exhibit space for Earth Station into the Global Neighborhood.
 The original Global Neighborhood lasted from 1994 until 1999.
 In 1999, the exhibit space was updated to become the New Global Neighborhood for the Millennium Celebration.
 The exhibit space closed in 2004 after AT&T left as sponsor.

 Project Tomorrow: Inventing the Wonders of the Future

+Project Tomorrow remains as the current post-show for Spaceship Earth, however it is no longer sponsored by Siemens.

 AT&T's departure as sponsor in 2004 caused the exhibit to close.
 Siemens AG, the newest sponsor of Spaceship Earth, having signed on in 2005, created a new exhibit space called Project Tomorrow: Inventing the Wonders of the Future.
 The new exhibit space once again uses the entire exhibit space that only Earth Station had once used.
 The new exhibit space houses interactive exhibits featuring various Siemens AG technology.
 These interactive displays and games allow guests to see the future of medicine, transportation and energy management.
 The space opened with two games, with two new games added in December 2007 and January 2008.
 After Siemens dropped their sponsorships, all signs mentioning them were removed, however, the name stayed the same.